Our Newest Tour!

 Day 2 – Helena to Wendover

-Sit back and enjoy the scenery as you travel south through the state of Montana and the rugged mountains of Montana.
+Sit back and enjoy the scenery as you travel south through the rugged mountains of Montana.
 You cross the Continental Divide south of Butte then the Monida Pass into Idaho.
 You travel through Idaho Falls, Pocatello then into the state of Utah.

 Our route takes us by the Great Salt Lake through Salt Lake City and then west to Wendover.